Savory Pumpkin Dip

 Man, doing that task in an unventilated kitchen as opposed to outside in the fresh air was traumatizing.
 I blame you for this, Mom.
 Just kidding.
 I know it was probably too cold to be outside that year.
 Still love you.

 In recent years, I’ve tried to suppress my fear and have tried little nibbles here and there of pumpkin pie and pumpkin cookies.
 OK, they weren’t half bad.
+And I actually like fall squash, like sweet dumpling squash soup.

-Then, as I’m always more of a fan of savory rather than sweet, I started branching out and experimenting with pumpkin lasagna and pumpkin quesadillas.
+As I’m always more of a fan of savory rather than sweet, I started branching out and experimenting with pumpkin lasagna and pumpkin quesadillas.

 This is where I really hit my stride with pumpkin.
 Savory was the way to go for me, and now pumpkin and I are on speaking terms again.
 Heck, you could even consider us friends.